Sociology Colloquium Series 2020-2021

 University of Alberta

-Dr. Tate is a sociologist who leads academic work on intersectional institutional racism, decolonization, and antiracism in universities.
+Dr. Tate is a Sociologist who leads academic work on institutional racism, decoloniality, bodies and mixed race.

 See our Events calendar for more past events.

 Contact firstname.lastname@example.org if you have any questions or suggestions regarding this speaker series.